mkevac/debugcharts/README.md

 Go memory debug charts.

-This package uses chart library [Highcharts](http://www.highcharts.com/).
-It is free for personal and non-commercial use.
-Please buy a license otherwise.
+This package uses [Plotly](https://github.com/plotly/plotly.js) chart library.
+It is open source and free for use.

 Installation
 ------------